Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Causal metrics and their properties

 \subsection{Treatment effect heterogeneity depends on the measure chosen}

-Homogeneity or heterogeneity is linked to how the effects on subgroups of the population change.
-If the effect amplitude and/or direction is different in each subgroup (not due to sampling noise as we only consider the true population's values), the treatment effect is said to be heterogeneous.
+Homogeneity or heterogeneity is linked to how the effects change on population subgroups.
+If the effect amplitude or direction is different in some subgroups (not due to sampling noise as we only consider the true population's values), the treatment effect is said to be heterogeneous.
 In the literature, one can find several informal definitions of heterogeneity of a treatment effect but formal definitions are scarce.
-From now on, we let $\mathbb{X}$ be the covariate space. \begin{definition}[Treatment effect homogeneity] A causal effect measure $\tau$ is said to be homogeneous, if
+From now on, we let $\mathbb{X}$ be the covariate space. \begin{definition}[Treatment effect homogeneity] A causal effect measure $\tau$ is said to be homogeneous with respect to the covariate space $\mathds{X}$, if for all $x_1, x_2 \in \mathds{X},$

 \end{definition}